JWLee89/The-Coding-Delight/JavaScript/README.md

 # Fundamentals

-<a href="http://thecodingdelight.com/variable-scope-hoisting-javascript/">Hoisting and Variable Scope in JavaScript</a>&nbsp;
+* <a href="http://thecodingdelight.com/variable-scope-hoisting-javascript/">Hoisting and Variable Scope in JavaScript</a>
+* <a href="http://thecodingdelight.com/understanding-closures-javascript/">Understanding Closures in Javascript</a>